 If you hail from the Midwest of the United States, you might be familiar with this simple, sandwich, the Iowa Pork Tenderloin.
 If you hail from Iowa, you should be familiar!
-This is a sandwich my Parents would recognize, my Grandparents, for sure, and I’ve no doubt my Great Grandparents, as well.
-They were from Germany and made their way to the tiny little town of Graettinger, Iowa in the 1880’s; I have a few recipes here from that side of the family, an Apple Cake with Rum Sauce, my Grandmother’s Ham Loaf and a German Beef Rouladen with a Mushroom Gravy.
+This is a sandwich my Parents would recognize, my Grandparents, for sure, and I’ve no doubt, my Great Grandparents, as well.
+They were from Germany and made their way to the tiny little town of Graettinger, Iowa in the 1880s; I have a few recipes here from that side of the family, My Grandma’s Apple Cake with Caramel Rum Sauce, my Grandmother’s Old-Fashioned Ham Loaf and a German Beef Rouladen with a Mushroom Gravy.

 And that tenderloin – it should hang off the bun, to be nibbled in all of its crispy perfection before you even get to the bun!
 It’s like an appetizer before you get into the Iowa Pork Tenderloin Sandwich.
-The perfect accompaniment is a sturdy, ridged potato chip, preferably Lay’s, which I believe can be purchased through-out most of the United States, now.
+The perfect accompaniment is a sturdy, ridged potato chip, preferably Lay’s, which I believe can be purchased throughout most of the United States, now.
 But let’s not get into the Lay’s/Ruffles debate just yet.
 It’s enough to point out Lay’s are more Midwestern.
 (Onion Rings or Fries go well, too.)
 And the mustard & pickle?
-A nod, for sure, to the heritage of the Pork Tenderloin.
+A nod, for sure, to the heritage of the Iowa Pork Tenderloin Sandwich.
 No fancy mustard here, just the yellow Ballpark style, and don’t even think about Ketchup.

 If you’re thinking about a beverage, I’d suggest a Root-Beer or an ice-cold Hamm’s, brewed originally in Minnesota, “The land of sky-blue waters.”
-Hamm’s is toted as an “American Style Lager” and dates back to 1864 when Theodore Hamm set up his brewing company over an artesian well in St. Paul, near the Swede Hollow area.
-If you can’t find it, another simple Lager will do here, just keep to the simple spirit of the sandwich.
+Hamm’s is toted as an “American Style Lager” and dates back to 1864 when Theodore Hamm (Baden-Württemberg, Germany) set up his brewing company over an artesian well in St. Paul, near the Swede Hollow area.
+If you can’t find it, another Lager will do here; just keep to the simple spirit of the sandwich.

 And do use breadcrumbs, not crackers, for your breading.
 Crackers are fine if you came from Indiana and don’t know any better, but if you’re from Iowa?
-Bread crumbs are the way to go.
+Breadcrumbs are the way to go.
 (It had to be said, lol!)
 The last “real deal” secret?
-The tenderloin sandwich isn’t traditionally made with tenderloin, but plain old loin, pounded and tenderized with a meat mallet.
+The tenderloin sandwich isn’t traditionally made with tenderloin, but plain old loin pounded and tenderized with a meat mallet.
 Hence “tender loin.”
-This is the same process I’ve detailed out on my post for the Beef Rouladen.
+This is the same process I’ve detailed out on my post for my German Beef Rouladen.

 So, here it is, the Iowa Pork Tenderloin Sandwich, a simple diner food with roots as deep as the Iowa pioneers who came to the New World, leaving so much of what they loved behind.
 Once here, from nothing, they plowed the fields, built homes, farms, towns, and cities.
-They worked from dawn to dusk, and had a Hamm’s now and then, when the day was done.
+They worked from dawn to dusk, and had a Hamm’s now and then when the day was done.
 And they formed new traditions, here, from the old.
 Just as they formed the Iowa Pork Tenderloin Sandwich from the Classic German Schnitzel.

 - 1 pound of boneless pork loin